2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

 [17] Campaign to Stop Killer Robots, “International Support Documentation,” 2025.
 120+ countries supporting regulation.

 [18] United Nations Secretary-General, “New Agenda for Peace,” 2024-2025.
-Treaty deadline 2026.
+Treaty discussions for 2026.

 [21] Anthropic Threat Intelligence Report, “Claude Code Weaponization,” August 2025.
 Extortion operations targeting 17+ organizations.